A Dining Experience For Members In Our Dementia Program

 Our dementia program and community in Oakbrook Terrace, Illinois has adopted the MIND diet as a guide to supplementing our meals and snacks.
 Created byMartha Clare Morris, PhD, a Rush nutritional epidemiologist and her colleagues, the diet is a combination of the Mediterranean and DASH diets, both of which have been proven to reduce the risk of hypertension, strokes and heart attacks.

 As documented in Alzheimer’s & Dementia: The Journal of the Alzheimer’s Association, The MIND diet lowered the risk of Alzheimer’s by as much as 53 percent in participants who adhered to the diet rigorously, and by about 35 percent in those who followed it moderately well (https://www.rush.edu/news/diet-may-help-prevent-alzheimers)

 In addition to three daily primary meals, our Alzheimer’s caregiver home offers light, supplemental snacks between meals:

 - Brain Boosting Smoothiesbetween Breakfast and Lunch (Consisting of fresh, healthy ingredients to provide natural energy)

 - High Tea between Lunch and Dinner (Consisting of antioxidant rich tea/juice and such things as finger sandwiches or baked treats to maintain metabolism and increase appetite)

 - Goodnight Granola between Dinner and Bedtime (Consisting of natural sleep-inducing ingredients such as honey, almonds, oatmeal, dark chocolate…)

-We also work closely with families to understand the resident’s like and dislikes so that we can alter items to suit their tastes, within reason.
+The staff at our Alzheimer’s caregiver facility also work closely with families to understand the resident’s likes and dislikes so that we can alter items to suit their tastes, within reason.
 In addition, we are able to modify most foods, such as pureeing or thickening, if instructed by their doctor.